KomodoPlatform/developer-docs/docs/basic-docs/cryptoconditions/cc-rogue.md

 There are no time limits.

-The conversion of in-game gold to `ROGUE` coins is halved to a ratio of `1` in-game gold to `0.0005` ROGUE coins.
+The conversion of in-game gold to `ROGUE` coins is halved to a ratio of `1:0.0005`.

 As soon as the `gameplay_txid` is confirmed the player may begin to play.